 Warm audiences are people who have heard or seen your name and maybe listened to a few songs.

 Hot audiences are very familiar with who you are and are likely fans of your music.
 (I actually never hear anyone talking about “hot” audiences, but I’m just doing it to complete the scale of temperatures.)

 Depending on the type of audience, you’ll want to approach buying ads differently.

-Targeting cold audiences right off the bat is probably not a very cost effective way of getting Spotify followers.
+Targeting cold audiences right off the bat is probably not a very cost-effective way of getting Spotify followers.
 Normally, this would be done by just targeting people with interests in similar artists to yourself.

 To be effective, you’ll want to know what other artists your fans are listening to so you can target those artists with your ads.
 Having access to artist data on Spotify will actually give you some suggestions on what other artists your fans listen to.
 You can also click on an artist’s Spotify profile and see related artists as well.
 The only problem is you can’t target fans of less known artists with ads if the names don’t show up in the interest box.

 A better strategy then this would be to push ads to convert cold audiences into a warm one by pushing them to an offer like a free download, showing a music video or sending them to a Spotify playlist of your music.
-The main goal here is to drive traffic to your website so you can build a custom audience with a Facebook Pixel and then push ads to them about following you Spotify.
+The main goal here is to increase brand awareness and drive traffic to your website so you can build a custom audience with a Facebook Pixel and then push ads to them about following you Spotify.

 For those not familiar with the Facebook Pixel, it’s a piece of code that you put on your website that tags your visitors and allows you to add them into an audience you create in Facebook Ad Manager.
 Then, you can target this specific group later to show ads.
-If you’re not tech savvy, it’s a bit of a process to nail down but you can learn more about it here:
+If you’re not tech-savvy, it’s a bit of a process to nail down but you can learn more about it here: